javashin/DiabloOS/README.md

 zfs_load="NO" \
 opensolaris_load="NO"

-- Install refind-efi and install refind-install with efi esp mounted. boot freebsd from it.
+- Install the pkg from your linux distro refind-efi bootloader and install with refind-install to efi esp mounted. boot freebsd from it.

-# Continue With The Compilation Of A New Kernel "Thin Kernel" "Optimized Kernel" With ZFS Disabled And Audio to Enable OSS4 And With RealTime ON.
+### Continue With The Compilation Of A New Kernel "Thin Kernel" "Optimized Kernel" With ZFS Disabled And Audio to Enable OSS4 And With RealTime ON.
 And Upgrade The GFX STACK.

+### Everything Here Is BSD2CLAUSE , Creative Commons , Do What The FUck U Want With It.